omundy/learn-computers/topics-files-folders.md

 ## Class activity `10 min`

-Review the following sections and perform the activity at the end.
+Review the following sections and perform the activities.